 Typical efficiency and output current

 The efficiency of a voltage regulator, defined as (Power out)/(Power in), is an important measure of its performance, especially when battery life or heat are concerns.
-As shown in the graphs below, these switching regulators have an efficiency of 80% to 95% for most combinations of input voltage, and load.
+As shown in the graph below, these switching regulators have an efficiency of 80% to 95% for most combinations of input voltage, and load.

 The maximum achievable output current of the board depends on many factors, including the ambient temperature, air flow, heat sinking, and the input and output voltage.